rizinorg/cutter/docs/source/contributing/code/development-guidelines.rst

 then add the include in the source file.

 The includes must be ordered from local to global.
-That is, first include any local header file (with doublequotes like `#include "common/Helpers.h"`.
+That is, first include any local header file (with double quotes like `#include "common/Helpers.h"`.
 Then, after an empty newline, include Qt definitions like `#include <QShortcut>`.
 Finally, include the standard C++ headers you need.